 For both the standard deviation and standard error, the subjects who died within 5 years have higher values compared to subjects who survived at least 5 years.
 This is likely due to the smaller sample size of the subjects who died within 5 years.

+Score：3

 (c)